 b 21-day schedule — Gemzar plus cisplatin: Gemzar 1250 mg/m² on Days 1 and 8 and cisplatin 100 mg/m² on Day 1 every 21 days; Etoposide plus Cisplatin: cisplatin 100 mg/m² on Day 1 and intravenous etoposide 100 mg/m² on Days 1, 2, and 3 every 21 days.

 d Karnofsky Performance Status.

 intensity (Memorial Pain Assessment Card) or analgesic consumption, or a

 Status) for a period of at least 4 consecutive weeks, without showing any

 sustained worsening in any of the other parameters.
 Sustained worsening was

 defined as 4 consecutive weeks with either any increase in pain intensity or

 analgesic consumption or a 20-point decrease in performance status occurring

 during the first 12 weeks of therapy.

-ii) the patient was stable on all of the aforementioned parameters, and showed a marked, sustained weight gain ( ≥ 7% increase maintained for ≥ 4 weeks) not due to fluid accumulation.
+- The patient was stable on all of the aforementioned parameters, and showed a marked, sustained weight gain ( ≥ 7% increase maintained for ≥ 4 weeks) not due to fluid accumulation.